MicrosoftLearning/mslearn-azure-ml/Instructions/08-Script-mlflow-tracking.md

 ---
 lab:
-    title: 'Perform hyperparameter tuning with a sweep job'
+    title: 'Use MLflow to track training jobs'
 ---

-# Perform hyperparameter tuning with a sweep job
+# Use MLflow to track training jobs

-Hyperparameters are variables that affect how a model is trained, but which can't be derived from the training data.
-Choosing the optimal hyperparameter values for model training can be difficult, and usually involved a great deal of trial and error.
+MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
+MLflow Tracking is a component that logs and tracks your training job metrics, parameters and model artifacts.

-In this exercise, you'll use Azure Machine Learning to tune hyperparameters by performing multiple training trials in parallel.
+In this exercise, you'll use MLflow to track model training run as a command job.

 ## Before you start